State of Decay: State of Decay (2013)

 State of Decay is the debut title for Undead Labs.
 Originally announced as "Class3", it was released for the Xbox Live Arcade for the Xbox 360, and Microsoft Windows in June 2013.
 It quickly became a commercial success, selling 250,000 copies in 2 days.
-An enhanced version of the game, titled State of Decay: Year-One Survival Edition, which introduced new weapons, vehicles and characters, was released in 2015 for Windows and Xbox One.
+An enhanced version of the game, titled State of Decay: Year-One Survival Edition (YOSE), which introduced new weapons, vehicles and characters, was released in 2015 for Windows and Xbox One.

 State of Decay 2 (2018)

 State of Decay 2 was the follow-up to the first game.
 It introduces a four-player cooperative mode, which was scrapped in the first game due to limited resources, to the franchise.
 It was released for the Xbox One in May 2018.
 While the critical reception to the game was mixed, the game was the best-selling video game in the US in its month of release, with launch sales doubling that of the first game.
 Enabled by the success of Xbox Game Pass, the game had more than 5 million players in 2019.
 An expansion, Heartland, as well as several pieces of downloadable content, were released for the game.
 An enhanced version of the game named the "Juggernaut Edition" which added numerous quality-of-life improvements to the game, was released in March 2020.